GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 - Navigate to `Passport` > `IDP-initiated flows config`
 - Click the `Add` button
 - Choose the IDP you want to enable usage of IDP-initiated flow
-- Accept the defaults and click on `Update`
+- Accept the defaults and click on `Add`
+- Click on `Save` at the bottom

 ![IDP-initiated config for an IDP](../img/user-authn/passport/ii_choose_provider.png)